-Arguably the best attraction comes at night, when the moon illuminates the landscape and the stars come out.
-In 2009, Borrego Springs, the surrounding town was designated as a International Dark Sky Community, to preserve the night skies for uninterrupted stargazing.
+Arguably the best attraction comes at night when the moon illuminates the landscape and the stars come out.
+In 2009, Borrego Springs, the surrounding town was designated as an International Dark Sky Community, to preserve the night skies for uninterrupted stargazing.

-San Diego is known for its mild fall weather in late September-October (after a usually humid, toasty early September).
+San Diego is known for its mild late fall weather after a usually humid, toasty early season.
 This city is also known for its beer-loving nature and it doesn’t disappoint when it comes to celebrating a local version of Oktoberfest.
-There are festivals in El Cajon, Encinitas, La Mesa, Carlsbad, Ocean Beach and a bit further out in Julian.
+There are festivals in El Cajon, Encinitas, La Mesa, Carlsbad, Ocean Beach, and a bit further out in Julian.
 At the Liberty Public Market, there’s a Craftoberfest, which is a 10-day celebration of craft beer.

-In early November, there’s the Dia De Los Muertos events throughout the city, celebrating this traditional Mexican holiday with lavish costumes and elaborately decorated shrines to departed loved ones.
+In early November, there are Dia De Los Muertos events throughout the city including Old Town, celebrating this traditional Mexican holiday with lavish costumes and elaborately decorated shrines to departed loved ones.

-Stop by Aliso Beach, which is a less populated coastal area and has plentiful, cheap parking.
+Stop by Aliso Beach, which has plentiful, cheap parking.
 Thousand Step Beach is a great alternative for those who want to get a workout with a view (though it’s more like 200+ steps).
-Crystal Cove State Park boast 18 miles of hiking trails with ocean views, nature-led walks and stargazing tours.
+Crystal Cove State Park boasts 18 miles of hiking trails with ocean views, ranger-led walks, and stargazing tours.

-I may be bias, but I think that my home city shines best in the fall.
-Gone are the chilly summer months (and the tourists), and in its place is some of the city’s balmiest weather.
-Ocean Beach and Baker Beach are filled with locals trying to take advantage of a rare sunny SF day.
+I may be biased, but I think that my home city shines best in the fall.
+Gone are the chilly summer months (and the tourists), and in its place is some of the city’s best weather.
+Ocean Beach and Baker Beach are always filled with locals trying to take advantage of a rare sunny SF day.

-Taking advantage of the gorgeous San Francisco weather, there are plenty of outdoor activities to do, including Fleet Week (stay for the Blue Angeles air show), Castro Street Fair, Folsom Street Fair (not for the faint of heart), Hardly, Strictly, Bluegrass music festival (free) and Litquake, a literary festival that take place all around the city.
+There are plenty of outdoor activities to do, including Fleet Week (stay for the Blue Angeles air show), Castro Street Fair, Folsom Street Fair (not for the faint of heart), Hardly, Strictly, Bluegrass music festival (free), and Litquake, a literary festival that takes place all around the city.

-Though some locations have color all the way into mid-November.
+For vibrant fall colors in Northern California, the Shasta Cascade region which includes Lassen Volcanic National Park is the place to go.
+The peak season for autumn colors is usually around mid-October to late October, depending on the location and elevation.
+Some locations even have color all the way into mid-November.
 For more details, check out this handy guide that includes stops like Plumas County, McArthur-Burney Falls State Park, and Redding to name a few.

-The American Rivera is a beautiful destination to visit anytime of the year with consistent mild temperatures, white sand beaches, and the many wineries that surround the area.
+The American Rivera is a beautiful destination to visit any time of the year with consistent mild temperatures, white sand beaches, and the many wineries within the area.
 Fall is especially prime time to visit Santa Barbara because besides not having to deal with the summer crowds, you can head down to the beach and watch surfers tackle impressive swells that roll onto the shore.
 Beaches worth stopping by are El Capitan, Rincon, and Sands.

 Santa Barbara wineries also provide a beautiful landscape to sip on wine during the fall, with vines turning various shades of red.

-This popular dessert escape from Los Angeles cools down around late-October, and has plenty of seasonal activities to revel in like the Greater Palm Springs LGBT Pride and Props and Hops Craft Beer Fest both in November.
-The shoulder season of October-November is also a great time to take advantage of the cheaper hotel prices that can be astronomical during the high seasons.
+This popular dessert escape from Los Angeles cools down around late October and has plenty of seasonal activities to revel in like Greater Palm Springs LGBT Pride and Props and Hops Craft Beer Fest both in November.
+The shoulder season of October-November is also a great time to take advantage of the cheaper hotel prices that can be astronomical during the high season.

 For outdoor adventures, take the Palm Springs Aerial Tramway up to 8,516 feet above sea level or hike the Tahquitz Canyon to properly disconnect and take in the desert landscape.

 The City of Trees shines during fall when the hot dry summer weather cools down and is replaced with beautiful autumn colors throughout the tree-lined city streets.
-Neighborhoods worth stopping by are Curtis Park, a residential neighborhood that’s home to beautiful homes and Pangaea Bier Garden (a personal favorite).
-East Sacramento is also worth stopping by for its palatial homes (look for the Blue House from Lady Bird) and for epic Halloween decorations in October.
+Neighborhoods worth stopping by include Curtis Park, a residential neighborhood that’s home to beautiful homes, and Pangaea Bier Garden (a personal favorite).
+East Sacramento is also worth visiting for its palatial homes and for epic Halloween decorations in October.

 Some of the best fall foliage is in SF Bay Area’s North Bay, including this community-driven corner of the region.
 Stop by the town of Sonoma to walk around the center of town that has plenty of wine tasting rooms, cheese shops, and restaurants.
 A few blocks away from the town square, there are farms with horses mixed in with peaceful residential neighborhoods perfect for wandering.

-Drop by nearby towns like Petaluma, where you can enjoy the vibrant fall colors and then wander around the historical downtown and pick-up a seasonal pie or two at the Petaluma Pie Company.
+Drop by nearby towns like Petaluma, where you can enjoy the fall colors and then wander around the historical downtown and pick up a seasonal pie or two at the Petaluma Pie Company.